Strategy11/formidable-forms/readme.txt

 [See more FAQs](https://formidableforms.com/formidable-faqs/ "Formidable Form FAQs")

 == Changelog ==
+= 2.05.05 =
+* **Pro Version Forms**
+* Fix: Show update notifications more reliably on sites that don't save the transient expiration
+* Fix: Allow script and style tags in the content boxes of views

 = 2.05.04 =
 * Tweak: Remove recaptcha and website fields from sample Contact us form template since most people don't need them
 * Fix: Updates for WP 4.9 compatibility.
 This includes preventing double filtering on contact form widgets and using the WordPress Codemirror scripts for the form CSS page.